How SNHU created a culture of appreciation built on employee feedback to connect a distributed workforce

-They officially kicked off a project to develop a university-wide program, gathering a cross-functional team of people, with the first task of understanding the current state of recognition at the organisation.
-The team created a 'recognition inventory' and held interviews and focus groups to identify what recognition looked, sounded, and felt like for employees day-to-day at SNHU.
+They officially kicked off a project to develop a university-wide program, gathering a cross-functional team of people, with the first task of understanding the current state of recognition at the organization.
+The team created a “recognition inventory” and held interviews and focus groups to identify what recognition looked, sounded, and felt like for employees day-to-day at SNHU.

 The employee feedback highlighted five important pieces that would influence the team’s next steps:

 |1.
 Recognition was more important than ever before to employees who wanted to not just feel appreciated, but to feel connected to one another and to the culture of SNHU.

 |2.
 There were over 200 individual recognition programs at SNHU, meaning the experiences were inconsistent.